PolinaKlochko/Python_project/README.md

 *A scatter plot visualizing the most optimal skills (high paying & high demand) for data analysts in India with color labels for technology.*
 ### Insights:
-- Programming skills (e.g., Python, R) tend to offer higher salary potential, even when they aren't the most in-demand.
-This suggests that strong coding abilities are a key salary driver in data analytics roles.
+- Programming skills like Python and R offer elevated salary potential (up to ~$98K for Python), even with lower demand (<20%), underscoring the value of strong coding skills in data analytics roles.
-- Database technologies like MongoDB and SQL Server show extremely high salary ranges, especially MongoDB (~$165K), despite low demand.
-These rare skills may offer niche, high-paying opportunities.
+- Database technologies, including MongoDB (~$160K) and SQL Server (~$90K–$100K), exhibit a broad salary range, with MongoDB providing niche, high-paying opportunities despite minimal demand (<10%).
-- Analyst tools (e.g., Power BI, Tableau, Excel) strike the best balance between demand and salary, appearing frequently in job listings and offering salaries above $100K—making them essential for market-relevant skills.
+- Analyst tools such as Power BI, Tableau, and Excel balance demand (20–40%) with salaries exceeding $100K, positioning them as critical and market-relevant skills for professional growth.
 # What I Learned
 Throughout this project, I deepened my understanding of the data analyst job market and enhanced my technical skills in Python, especially in data manipulation and visualization.
 Here are a few specific things I learned:
 - **Advanced Python Usage**: Utilizing libraries such as Pandas for data manipulation, Seaborn and Matplotlib for data visualization, and other libraries helped me perform complex data analysis tasks more efficiently.